 Monterey Pop featured the first major American appearances by Jimi Hendrix and The Who, and one of the first major public performances by Janis Joplin.
 The influence of the Monterey Pop Festival is unquestioned, embodying the themes of California as a focal point for the counterculture and is generally regarded as one of the beginnings of the "Summer of Love" in 1967.
 The Who smashed their instruments amid smoke bombs, Jimi Hendrix burned his guitar, and Janis Joplin mesmerized the audience including a famously open-mouthed Mama Cass in the documentary.
 According to Hendrix: "I decided to destroy my guitar at the end of a song as a sacrifice.
 You sacrifice things you love.
 I love my guitar."

-There were two original printings of these posters, a very large one which was stapled to boarding and phone poles and the smaller one (Type 1), used in storefronts.
+There were two original printings of these posters, a very large one which was stapled to boarding and phone poles and sold at the concert and the smaller one (Type 1), used in storefronts.
 The foil paper used for the production of these posters is highly susceptible to damage and most copies have creasing and other problems.
 Maud Allan, pictured in this poster, was a pianist-turned-actress, dancer and choreographer who is remembered for her "impressionistic mood settings".
 Here, she is pictured as Salome, in costume in 1908, for the play (which she wrote), Visions of Salome, where her version of the Dance of the Seven Veils became quite famous back in the day.